About

 Hi!
 I'm Chris, owner and seed sower at Bombus Botanics.
 My farming endeavors unfurled out of a deep appreciation for the natural world - its vast beauty, incredible diversity, and increasing fragility - balanced by a recognition of the need to urgently invest in our soil and our communities.

-Flowers naturally made their way into my fields and heart as I worked to create and protect more habitats and food sources for our struggling pollinators.
-2025 finds my partner and I (+our rescue pup Rufio!) in our third farming year on our little patch of Earth in Bozeman, Montana.
-We’ve planted over 200 peonies, native perennial gardens, lots of trees and more than 30 edible and native shrubs on a once lifeless lawn.
-Designing for events and weddings is at the forefront of our work this season, as we share the beauty of locally grown flowers in a typically wasteful and chemical-heavy, import industry.
-We’re beyond grateful for the opportunity to steward this vibrant space, for all of your support, and for the chance to help to regenerate this land’s biodiversity, even in our small way.
+2026 finds my partner and I (+our rescue pup Rufio!) in our fourth farming year on our little patch of Earth in Bozeman, Montana.
+We’ve planted over 200 peonies, native perennial gardens, plenty of trees and dozens of native shrubs on a once lifeless lawn.
+You’ll probably catch us in matching Carhartt jackets or installing florals at large events together.
+We’re beyond grateful for the opportunity to steward this vibrant space, to share flowers with you all and for the chance to help to regenerate this land’s biodiversity, even in our small way.

-FARMING & FLORISTRY PRACTICES
+SUSTAINABLE FARMING & FLORISTRY PRACTICES

 As growers in the semi-arid high desert of the West, my partner and I are constantly thinking about our places within, and impacts on, this rapidly changing environment.
 Adaptability is key--with water conservation, pollinator health, and soil regeneration serving as guiding principles as we continue to evolve our farming practices.
-Montana boasts 450 species of native bees, so we strive to avoid all inputs that could be harmful to them, fellow humans or the larger ecosystems above and below the soil.
+Montana boasts over 450 species of native bees, so we strive to avoid all inputs that could be harmful to them, fellow humans or the larger ecosystems above and below the soil.
 In the field, we refrain from using any herbicides or pesticides, focusing instead on plant resiliency through proper soil care.